e-vdb/Memory-game/README.md

 Code written in python3 with graphics user interface (GUI) using Tkinter.

+## Memory
+Memory consits in finding pairs of cards.

+To learn more about this game, visit https://en.wikipedia.org/wiki/Concentration_(card_game)

 ## Repository content
 To play the game, save the following files in the same directory.